USRSE/usrse.github.io/_posts/newsletters/2024-01-24-newsletter.md

 Part of the Alfred P. Sloan Foundation grant for US-RSE has been delegated for the [Community and Travel Funds program](https://us-rse.org/grants-and-awards/).
 Members of US-RSE can apply for funds for community or individual purposes for event costs, get-togethers, travel funding, and more.
 Apply today!

-## Survey to understand how members of the research software engineering community consider cyber security when writing software
+## Survey to understand how RSEs consider cybersecurity when writing software

 Calling all research software engineers!
 We’re exploring how security is perceived in our community, and we want to hear from you.
 Whether you think about security every day or rarely think about security, your insights are invaluable to us.
 To participate, you will complete a survey that takes 20-30 minutes.